nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ## Hotfix 04

-### Binary store configuration
+### Binary Store Configuration

-A new property `nuxeo.binarystores.root` is now available, and its use is recommended over the now-deprecated `repository.binary.store`.
+A new property `nuxeo.binarystores.root` is available and its use is recommended over the now-deprecated `repository.binary.store`.
 The old `repository.binary.store` is equivalent to `${nuxeo.binarystores.root}/binaries`.

 ### Orphan Version Cleanup

-The orphan versions cleanup is now disabled by default, and can be re-enabled (if its performance is acceptable) with the following contribution:
+The orphan versions cleanup is disabled by default and can be re-enabled (if its performance is acceptable) with the following contribution:
 ```
   <require>org.nuxeo.ecm.core.orphanVersionsCleanup</require>
   <extension point="listener" target="org.nuxeo.ecm.core.event.EventServiceComponent">